anirudh-arunkumar/VitalSync/README.md

 # VitalSync
-Backend Rest API for Health Tracking App
+Backend Rest API for Vitality Tracking and Fitness Progress